Mel Bridgman

 Melvin John Bridgman (April 28, 1955 – November 6, 2025) was a Canadian professional ice hockey centre who played 14 seasons in the National Hockey League NHL) for five teams from 1975–76 until 1988–89.
 He participated in two Stanley Cup Finals with the Philadelphia Flyers (1976, 1980) and was the team captain for both the Flyers and the New Jersey Devils during his career.
-He later would become a player agent and front office executive, serving as the first general manager of the modern Ottawa Senators franchise.
+He later would become a player agent and front office executive, serving as the first general manager of the contemporary Ottawa Senators franchise.

-Bridgman was born in Trenton, Ontario, but grew up in Thunder Bay, Ontario, before moving to Victoria, British Columbia.
+Early life

+Mel was born in Trenton, Ontario, but spent his early years in Thunder Bay, Ontario where he first began to play hockey seriously.
+He was the youngest of three siblings.
+His father, Richard, was a meteorologist and his mother Mary (née Watt), was a teacher and later a homemaker.
+When Mel was a teenager the family once again moved this time to Victoria, British Columbia following a job transfer for his father.
+Despite living in Ontario, his father was a fan of the Montreal Canadiens.